On this page: Major Description | Requirements | How to Apply

 The Individualized Study Major

-Housed in the School of Interdisciplinary Arts & Sciences (IAS), IS allows students to create degree in subjects ranging from science communication and environmental education to gender studies and digital arts.
+Housed in the School of Interdisciplinary Arts & Sciences (IAS), IS allows students to create a degree in subjects ranging from science communication and environmental education to gender studies and digital arts.
 The resulting student-driven curriculum includes formal and informal meetings between students and their faculty mentors, along with a portfolio-based process of self-reflection on their learning as it evolves.

 Graduating IS students develop careers and pursue graduate education in a wide variety of fields, depending on their chosen area of study.
 As important, they gain experience and document success in one of the crucial predictors of success in any of those fields: the ability to undertake a self-directed project in collaboration with others, to reflect critically on its development in process, and to complete it in a timely fashion.
-Here is more information about career possibilities or pursuing graduate school.

 Back to top

 Individualized Study Major Requirements